Dr Miriam Goldby, BA LLD (Malta) LLM (LSE) PhD (UCL)

 Reader in Law

-Industry-developed law and its applicability and enforcement, the application of contract theory and law-and-economics theory to insurance and shipping contracts, the developing legal framework governing paperless international trade, the significance of commercial usage and custom, the regulation of the insurance sector.
+Industry-developed law and its applicability and enforcement, the application of contract theory and law-and-economics theory to insurance and shipping contracts, the developing legal framework governing the digital transformation of international trade, the significance of commercial usage and custom, the regulation of the insurance sector.

 Examples of research funding:

-- A Georgosouli and M Goldby (eds), Systemic Risk and the Future of Insurance Regulation (Informa, 2015)
+- (with A Georgosouli (eds)), Systemic Risk and the Future of Insurance Regulation (Informa, 2015)

 - Electronic Documents in Maritime Trade: Law and Practice (OUP, 2013)

-- (Forthcoming, 2016) ‘The Rising Tide of Paperless Trade: Analysing the Legal Implications’ in B Soyer (ed.), Papers from the 11th International Colloquium on International Trade and Carriage of Goods, Swansea Institute of International Shipping and Trade Law (Informa)
+- ‘The Rising Tide of Paperless Trade: Analysing the Legal Implications’ in B Soyer (ed.), International Trade and Carriage of Goods (Informa, 2016)

-- (Forthcoming, 2016) ‘Enforceability of Spontaneous Law in England: Some Evidence from Recent Shipping Cases’ in M Goldby and L Mistelis (eds), The Role of Arbitration in Shipping Law (OUP)
+- ‘Enforceability of Spontaneous Law in England: Some Evidence from Recent Shipping Cases’ in M Goldby and L Mistelis (eds), The Role of Arbitration in Shipping Law (OUP, 2016)

 - (with Ms Anat Keller) ‘Oversight of systemically relevant insurance practices within the EU: the role of macro-prudential supervision’ Chapter 6 in A Georgosouli and M Goldby (eds), Systemic Risk and the Future of Insurance Regulation (Informa, 2015)